-They say a spoonful of sugar helps the medicine go down, but most would like that medicine to be sugar-free and without artificial flavors too.
+They say a spoonful of sugar helps the medicine go down, but most would like their medicine to be sugar-free and without artificial flavors too.

-If you’re looking for a protein powder that isn’t going to pump you full of a bunch of strange chemicals, the list of what you do want and what you don’t can be long and hard to align.
+If you’re looking for a protein powder that isn’t going to pump you with a bunch of strange chemicals, the list of what you do want and what you don’t can be long and hard to align.

 In this article, we’re going to pick out the best protein powders without artificial sweeteners.

 Later on, we’ll also look a little deeper into why artificial sweeteners should be avoided altogether.
 Read on if you want to find out more.